Response Demonstration Areas for Spills of Renewable and Bio-based Liquids

 Other partners: Oil spill response authorities, agencies, companies and voluntary organisations

-Area of strength: Logistics and seafaring
+Focus area: Logistics and seafaring

-Competence edge: Oil and chemical spill response
+Research area: Oil and chemical spill response

-Impact edge: Environment and sustainability
+Impact goal: Environment and sustainability

 Budget